Structural Warranty or Professional Consultant’s Certificate?

 Posted 30th September 2022

-We have put together a quick guide to Structural Warranty VS Professional Consultants Certificates to help you decide which one is best for your property.
+To help you answer this question, we’ve compiled a quick “Structural Warranty VS Professional Consultants Certificates” guide to help you decide which is best for your property.

 Structural Warranties

-A structural warranty offers comprehensive protection to your home.
+Structural warranties offer comprehensive protection to your home.
 Policies are often designed to rectify the cost of repairing or replacing any structural, design, material or workmanship issues created throughout the home.
 Structural Warranties are valid as long as the damage to the property was caused by a defect.

 Back to latest news